grid-line

 It’s never been a better time for startups ranging from apps to baby clothing to sell to consumers with a wide variety of internet-based marketing channels available, and the rise of social media and influencers to help nascent brands grow quickly.

-Business to consumer (B2C) companies are thriving in the internet age with an estimated total market size of $5.85T as of 2022.
+Business to consumer (B2C) companies are thriving in the Internet age with a projected total market size of $8.3T by 2026.

 Read below for our list of exciting startups that are shaking up the status quo in traditional industries like flower delivery, beauty, and consumer products that have long relied on middlemen to sell and distribute their wares.